 a) When did the 2020 CoI Policy come into effect?

-The 2020 CoI Policy came into effect on 14 October 2020 and applies to any titles that were registered on or after this date, and to any update where work began after this date.
-For any reviews or updates that are in progress before this date, the Commercial Sponsorship Policy (2014) applies.
-A visual representation of which policy applies based on when a review/update began can be seen here.
+The 2020 CoI Policy came into effect on 14 October 2020 and applies to all Cochrane Reviews except titles registered before this date and updates where work began before this date.
+For reviews and updates that were in progress before this date, the Commercial Sponsorship Policy (2014) applies.

 b) Why does Cochrane have more than one CoI Policy for Cochrane Library content?

 The revised 2020 CoI Policy came into effect on 14 October 2020, but at that time many Cochrane Reviews were already underway.
-The Commercial Sponsorship Policy (2014) will be applied to reviews whose titles were registered before 14 October 2020 and updates that started before 14 October 2020.
+The Commercial Sponsorship Policy (2014) will be applied to reviews whose titles were registered before 14 October 2020 and updates that were already underway before 14 October 2020.

 c) How do I know which policy to use?

 The 2020 CoI Policy came into effect on 14 October 2020.
-It applies to any titles that were registered on or after this date, and to any update where work began after this date.
+It applies to all Cochrane Reviews except titles registered before this date and updates where work began before this date.
 As the policy is not being applied retrospectively, the Commercial Sponsorship Policy (2014) will still apply to reviews or updates that were in progress before this date.
-A visual representation of which policy applies based on when a review/update began can be seen here.

 d) Is the 2020 CoI Policy being applied retrospectively to reviews that are already underway?

-No, the 2020 CoI Policy only applies to titles that were registered after 14 October 2020 and updates where work began after this date.
-For all other reviews and updates that were already underway on 14 October, the Commercial Sponsorship Policy (2014) applies.
+No. For titles that were registered on or before 14 October 2020 and updates that were already underway on 14 October, the Commercial Sponsorship Policy (2014) applies.

 a) Are there limits on who can fund Cochrane Library content?